dtonhofer/prolog_notes/other_notes/about_negation/README.md

 > not X :- X,!,fail.
 > not X.
 > ```
->
-> **Program 11.6**: Negation as failure.

-In ["A Transformational Approach to Negation in Logic Programming"](https://www.sciencedirect.com/science/article/pii/074310669090023X) (Roberto Barbuti, Paolo Mancarella, Dino Pedreschi, Franoc Turini, 1990), we read in the introduction:
+From [_A Transformational Approach to Negation in Logic Programming_](https://www.sciencedirect.com/science/article/pii/074310669090023X) (Roberto Barbuti, Paolo Mancarella, Dino Pedreschi, Franoc Turini, 1990):

 > Negation as failure has been thoroughly studied as a means to deal with negative information in logic programming
-> [Clark 1978, Shperdson 1985, 1987].
+> \[Clark 1978, Sheperdson 1985, 1987\].
 It is a meta-inference-rule allowing one to prove the negation of a ground goal,
 > when the proof of the corresponding positive goal _finitely fails_.
-Starting from Clark’s paper [Clark 1978], a lot
+Starting from Clark’s paper \[Clark 1978\], a lot
 > of effort has been devoted to establishing results about soundness and completeness of this rule with respect to
-> completed logic programs [Clark 1978][Jaffar & al. 1983],[Wolfram & al. 1984], and to extending these results to subclasses of
+> completed logic programs \[Clark 1978\]\[Jaffar & al. 1983\],\[Wolfram & al. 1984\], and to extending these results to subclasses of
 > _general logic programs_, i.e. programs containing negative literals in clause bodies.
 >
 > The major drawback of a logic-programming system embodying negation as failure is that it does not allow a symmetric